Rating Methodology

 Limitations & Disclaimers

 Ratings from D through A reflect automated analysis only.
 No automated system can guarantee the absence of defects.
 The absence of detected issues is not proof that no issues exist.
+Agent behavior is inherently non-deterministic; an agent that produces an A-rated output today may produce a B-rated output tomorrow under different conditions.

-SGX Analytics products emphasize:
+Toryx products emphasize:

 Corporate Structure